-Your ratings are just as important as the driver’s: If you perennially are rated low by drivers — especially on Uber — you may be banned from the platform.
+Your ratings are just as important as the driver’s: If you regularly receive low ratings from drivers — especially on Uber — you may be banned from the platform.
 Just be respectful and communicative, and the trip will go great.

 Winner: Uber (for better control of your ride experience)

 Services and rates